Legal advice on Maritime, Admiralty, and Ship Arrest in Bangladesh

 • any claim arising out of any agreement relating to the carriage of goods in a ship or to the use or hire of a ship;

-• any claim in the nature of salvage of life from a ship
+• any claim like salvage of life from a ship

 • any claim in respect of towage of a ship or an aircraft;